• Skip to primary navigation

 Other air fryer recipes you will love:

-Steps to Cook Frozen Steak in an Air Fryer
+How to Cook a Frozen Pizza in an Air Fryer

 Frozen Steak in an Air Fryer

-You will love cooking frozen steak in the air fryer!
+You will love cooking frozen steak in an air fryer!
 It's so easy to do and the steak turns out so juicy and tender.
 You'll never want to bbq your steaks again!

 4.48 from 17 votes